How to apply

 1. Download a free copy of your unofficial academic transcript

-1. Complete the Industry Placement Application Form (select the Student Sourced option) including submission of the required documentation above.
+1. Complete the Industry Placement Application Form including submission of the required documentation above.

 Student Sourced Placement Disclaimer: If there is information missing from your application, the review and approval timeframe may be longer.
 This may result in you re-negotiating your placement start/end dates with your host and/or delay your placement to the following semester.
-If you're application is not approved, you will be offered alternative placement options.
-If you don’t take any action, you will be withdrawn from the placement subject, and you may choose to re-enrol in a future semester.
+If your application is not approved, you will be offered alternative placement options.
+If you don’t take any action, you will be reminded to withdraw from the placement subject prior to census date.
+You may choose to re-enrol in a future semester.

-The University will shortlist you for a suitable industry placement opportunity based on the information you provide in your application.
+The University will attempt to shortlist you for a suitable industry placement opportunity based on the information you provide in your application.

 Your application will need to include: